ignasa007/Dropout-Effects-GNNs/README.md

 ## Directory Structure

-- `assets` - plots and other images included in the thesis
+- `assets` - plots and other images included in the manuscript
 - `data` - root directory for saving raw (and transformed) datasets, eg. `./data/Planetoid/Cora/`
 - `dataset` - Python classes to handle different datasets, and make them suitable for training, eg. Cora
+- `manuscript` - helper methods for reporting the final results
 - `metrics` - Python classes for storing and computing performance metrics, eg. classification
 - `model` - Python classes to initialize the model architectures
     - `activation` - activation functions, eg. ReLU